Quick Facts About 360-Degree Cameras

 Even when properly installed, the big “but” is that an aftermarket system probably won’t perform as well as a factory-installed one.
 Factory systems benefit from engineers tailoring the cameras and their locations to specific models.
 A one-size-fits-all aftermarket system can’t do that.

 There are plenty of aftermarket 360-degree camera kits for sale.
 Typically, they include four cameras, required cables, and a control box.
-Some kits may also have a display screen or remote control.
+Some kits may also have a display screen or a remote control.

 Cost and Labor Issues for Camera Kits

-Prices run the gamut from $200 to $900, and that’s just for the kit.
+Prices run the gamut from $150 to $1,000, and that’s just for the kit.
 Having a third party install your equipment could easily add another $300 to $500.

 Of course, if you are handy, have the tools, and have plenty of working space, you can install the kit yourself.
 However, there’s much more to it than simply attaching the cameras to your car and interfacing them with the control unit.

 Be aware a fair amount of noodling, measuring, and calibration is involved in correctly aiming and locating the cameras.
+Not to mention wiring and electrical issues.

 Is a 360-Degree Camera System Worth It?